SPAAM-community/wss-summer-school/docs/2024/README.md

 - **Round table** NFDI4Microbiota - Public infrastructure for making your research data Open and FAIR: _Konrad Förstner, Hesahm Almessady, and Justine Vandendorpe_
   - Three external talks from members the [NFDI4Microbiota](https://nfdi4microbiota.de/) consortium:
     - Introduction to NFDI4Microbiota (Konrad Förstner)
-    - Overview of best practice workflows (Hesahm Almessady)
+    - Overview of best practice workflows (Hesham Almessady)
     - Introduction to the use of electronic Lab Notebooks (Justine Vandendorpe)

 ### DAY 4